sudoblockio/terraform-icon-aws-prep-ec2/README.md

 # terraform-icon-aws-prep-ec2

-This module is a WIP until it is integrated into a `terragrunt` scaffolding.

 ## Features

-This module sets up a node on ICON Blockchain without any networking defaults.
+This module sets up a ICON Blockchain 2.0 node without any networking defaults.
 For examples on how to use it, see the `examples` directory.
 For the simplest and minimal specs, run with the `min_specs = true` variable.

 The module sets up an instance with several options for how to store the data.
 One can one large root volume or use the attached instance storage for the highest performance.